Star Wars: Battlefront II (2005 video game): Development

 On February 15, 2006, Pandemic released a patch for the PC version, which included support for mods and general improvement to the game.
 Mod tools for the Windows version of the game were subsequently released on February 21, 2006.
 Included in the download were many of the game's assets, several tutorials, and the tools required to make content for the PC version of the game.
 A plugin for Softimage XSI included in the mod tools allows users to create new 3D models and animations for the game.
 The Battlefront II mod tools provide a wider range of capabilities to the end user than the original Battlefront, allowing a user to create anything from user interface changes, to additional gameplay levels, to large-scale modifications.
 The original assets used to build the retail version of the game were shipped with the mod tool package that was released and allowed users to either modify an existing level or create an entirely new map from scratch.
 Subsequently, modifications have been created which expand the game further into the Star Wars expanded universe, adding additional locales, characters, Star Wars eras, and fan-created stories.

 On December 19, 2005, LucasArts released the first of two downloadable packages for the Xbox version of Battlefront II.
 The free content added the Hero Assault mode to Kashyyyk.
 Another Xbox Live download was made available on January 31, 2006, which added two new hero characters, Kit Fisto and Asajj Ventress, as well as four maps from the original Star Wars: Battlefront; Yavin 4: Arena, Bespin: Cloud City, Rhen Var Harbor and Rhen Var Citadel.
 In addition, Hero Assault modes were also added to Coruscant, Mygeeto, and Naboo.
 It sold for USD $4.99.
 The downloadable content is no longer available as the original Xbox Live servers were shut down on April 15, 2010.
+Star Wars: Battlefront II is playable online on the original Xbox with Insignia, the replacement Xbox Live servers.
 In late March 2006, the game was added to the Backwards Compatibility List for the Xbox 360, and is now playable on both the original Xbox and the Xbox 360.

 On May 4, 2014, it was announced that the Star Wars: Battlefront II Online servers hosted by GameSpy were closing down on May 31, 2014.
 The Windows version was added to a list of supported games on GameRanger on May 31, 2014, which allows for continued online play.
 On October 2, 2017, a patch for the Windows version of the game re-enabled multiplayer and added Steam and GOG cross-platform play; a second patch on January 3, 2018, had minor bug fixes and performance optimizations.
 A Disney spokesperson told Polygon that GOG was "handling the back end for the game's online play, including the development of patches".